kyouryuukunn/renpy-ActionEditor/README.md

              This should be a callable function that is called with the shown timebase and is given an animation timebase in seconds.
 The result of this function is added to the rotation value of the camera.
+         `<layer name>_express`
+             This should be a callable function that is called with the shown timebase and is given an animation timebase in seconds.
+The result of this function is added to the coordinate of the given layer.
+         `camera_spline`
+             Enable spline interpolation for the coordinates of the camera.
+If this is True, warpers are ignored.
+This defaults to False.
+         `<layer name>_spline`
+             Enable spline interpolation for the coordinates of the given layer.
+If this is True, warpers are ignored.
+This defaults to False.
          """